C4illin/TimeEdited/readme.md

 https://timeedited.emrik.org/

 ## Tips
-Add "&p=52" to the end of TimeEdit to get the 52 week view.
+Add "&p=52" to the end of TimeEdit to get the 52 week view. (before exporting to ics)

 Add https://github.com/EdvinNilsson/chalmersCalendar as a separate calendar